tkamenoko/spangle/markdown/introduction.md

 api = Api()  # application instance.

-# a view is defined as a class, and `api.route` decolates it.
+# a view is defined as a class, and `api.route` decorates it.
 @api.route("/")
 class Hello:
     # view methods must be asynchronous.